Kuuuube/kanjigrid/README.md

 - The `Group by` dropdown is now sorted by both language and name.

+- Added kanji totals to the top of the grid when a grouping is selected.

 ### Config and Options

 - Config validation and safer loading to help prevent crashes.